vesparny/site/src/content/writing/2015-01-07-introducing-morpheus/index.md

 It's very easy to get started with Morpheus, checkout the [README file](https://github.com/vesparny/morpheus#readme) for further details.

-My website is running with Morpheus and it's hosted on OpenShift, a more detailed post on how I deployed it will follow.
+My website is built with Morpheus and it's hosted on OpenShift, a more detailed post on how I deployed it will follow.

 Find below the Morpheus config file I'm using in production.